Are Blockchain Companies Creating Actual Value for Investors?

 Both the medical field and logistics could greatly benefit from Blockchain based systems, and there are companies here in Canada that are collaborating with some of the world's retailers to make Blockchain work for them.

 If you are interested in where Blockchain development could go from here, Extraordinary Future 18 is the place to be.
-It will feature some of the leading minds in global Blockchain development, and companies that deal in real world Blockchain platforms that have practical applications, right now.
+It will feature some of the leading minds in global Blockchain development, and companies that deal with real-world Blockchain platforms that have practical applications, right now.

 Extraordinary Future 18 will be happening at the Vancouver Convention Center East in downtown Vancouver, on September 19th and 20th.
 If you are looking for more information on a technology that has the potential to change the world as we know it, register today, and save on attending one of the best tech Canadian tech conferences of the year!